ElanMedoff/cd_elevator/README.md

 # cd_time_machine

-A bash script to move back and forth along the directories you've visited. easily navigate each step in your history ... like you have a time machine.
+A bash script to move back and forth along the directories you've visited.
+Easily navigate each step in your history ... like you have a time machine.

 ---